 A professional flattening a rug with a machine

-Best Way to Flatten a Rug
+Best Ways to Flatten a Rug

-1. Reverse Roll it
+1. Reverse Roll the Rug

 Man steaming a rug